mjwaddell1/Python/OptionLeverage/ReadMe.md

 If an option leverage is 10 and the stock price rises 1%, the option price with rise 10%.
 Be aware the leverage also applies to price drops: Stock (-1%) &#10132; Option (-10%)

+Note that option leverage is constantly changing.
+It could be 10x today, and 5x tomorrow.
+Also note that options prices tend to trail stock prices.
+It may take hours for the option price change to catch up to stock price change.
+This is more evident in far OTM options.
+There have been times when the stock price rises and the option price actually drops.

 Option data is retrieved from MBoum:
 https://docs.mboum.com/#stocks-options-small-stylecolor-f8f2f2background-fa256fpadding-1px-4pxborder-radius-3pxhotsmall-GETapi-v3-markets-options